ultimatemember/jobboardwp/readme.txt

 Got a problem or need help with JobBoardWP?
 Head over to our [documentation](http://docs.jobboardwp.com/) and perform a search of the knowledge base.
 If you can’t find a solution to your issue then you can create a topic on the [support forum](https://wordpress.org/support/plugin/jobboardwp/).

+Are you a developer and need help finding the right hooks or functions?
+You can visit the [developer documentation](https://ultimatemember.github.io/jobboardwp/) page.

 == Frequently Asked Questions ==

 = Where can I find JobBoardWP documentation and user guides? =